mendix/docs/content/addons/ats-addon/ht-two-getting-started.md

 	![](attachments/ht-two-getting-started/browserstack-selenium-hub-wizard.png)

-For further documentation on how-to install the ATS helper and the Recorder see [How-to configure a Selenium hub](ht-two-configure-a-selenium-hub).
+For further documentation on how-to install the ATS Helper and the Recorder see [How-to configure a Selenium hub](ht-two-configure-a-selenium-hub).

 ## 4 Test Cases